almende/eve/java_configuration.md

 `MemoryContext`.
 In case of `FileContext`, each agent stores its state in a single file in the configured path.
-There is one scheduler available: `RunnableScheduler`.
+There is one scheduler available: `RunnableSchedulerFactory`.

 Example file: **war/WEB-INF/web.inf**